bbauska/JS-InterviewQuestions-JS/README.md

 <h3>142: How will you load the previous and next url from the history list?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The previous and next url from the history list can be loaded using back and forward function of history object.</p>
+<p>The previous and next url from the history list can be loaded using back and
+forward function of history object.</p>

 <h4>Example:</h4>